 After considering the mitigating conditions outlined above in Subparagraph 3.c, it is apparent that neither of them were established in this case.
-Applicant failed to take responsibility for her actions.
-Falsifying material information raises serious concerns and Applicant has done nothing to show that similar dishonesty is unlikely to recur.
+Applicant's falsification was recent.
+Falsifying material information raises serious concerns and Applicant has done little to show that similar dishonesty is unlikely to recur.
+While she has gained the trust of her supervisors and coworkers, there is no evidence that the authors of the letters knew of the allegations on the SOR.
 Applicant did not make prompt or good-faith efforts to correct her falsification and concealment.
-She has not provided sufficient evidence to meet her burden of proof to overcome her material, intentional false statement, deception, or fraud in connection with her federal or contract employment.
+She has not provided sufficient evidence to meet her burden of proof to overcome her material, intentional false statement in connection with her federal employment.